Are you an adviser? Go to Unbiased Pro

 They allow individuals to save money without paying UK or capital gains tax on the interest earned.

-The current annual ISA allowance is £20,000, meaning individuals can add this amount to their ISAs every year.
+The current annual ISA allowance is £20,000 in the tax year 2024/25, meaning individuals can add this amount to their ISAs every year.

-It’s also worth mentioning the stocks and shares ISA, which is different from a traditional individual savings account as it involves investing in the financial markets.
+It’s also worth mentioning the stocks and shares ISA, which differs from a traditional individual savings account as it involves investing in the financial markets.

 It's a tax-efficient way to make investments with the potential for higher returns, but this can be risky.